Shared Nothing v.s. Shared Disk Architectures: An Independent View

 The second issues is that caching is less efficient due to the scope of each cache.
 Unlike the Shared Nothing architecture, where queries for a certain data set will be consistently directed to the node that owns the data, Shared Disk architectures will spread query load across all nodes.
 This increases the data churn in the cache on each node and hence caching is less effective (a better way to describe this may be that in Shared Disk each cache must serve the whole data set, in Shared Nothing each cache must only serve 1/n of the data where n = number of nodes).

 Shared Nothing has just the one major flaw, but it can be a serious one: Shared Nothing works brilliantly if the query is self sufficient i.e. it can complete entirely on one node or through an efficient parallel processing pattern like MapReduce.
-However there will inevitably come a time when data from multiple nodes must be operated on.
+However there will inevitably come a time when data, from multiple nodes, must be operated on.
 Such cases require that the data, that will not included in the final result, be shipped from one node to another and thus degrades query performance.

 The reality is that the number of queries requiring data shipping will depend on the use case and the partitioning strategy and in many cases can be minimised or eliminated (for example commercial search engines).
 However, for general business cases , for example ones with related fact tables, some data shipping is inevitable.
 In some cases this can be quite crippling, for example the ‘Complex Case’ discussed here.
 This is why all self respecting Shared Nothing solutions today require the use of at least a 10GE network and todays fast netwoks serve them well.
 Five years ago it was a far (a.k.a. ten times worse) problem.

 There is one additional issue with reads in a Shared Nothing architecture.
 Locating unindexed data (i.e where the partitioning key can not be leveraged) requires sending the query to all machines (partitions)).
 This presents a limit to the scalability of the architecture.
 For example adding more users will increase the number of such queries and this, in turn, will increase the number of queries that each machine must service (This being independent of how many machines you have).
+This becomes prohibitive as the database scales as each query will contribute a base latency to every node.

 So Which Should You Use?

-There is no general answer to this as the any answer you find should be tightly coupled to your use case.
 If you are Google or Amazon then you will inevitably choose scalability over consistency and use a shared nothing architecture.
 If you are a business system that is never going to need more than two or three servers then the complexities of partitioning a complex domain model will be prohibitive and should favour the Shared Disk route.

 - Do you require complex transactions containing multiple entities or can you manage with a simpler, less transactional model?